nlohmann/json/README.md

 ```

 to the files you want to use JSON objects.
 Furthermore, you need to compile the file `json.cc` and link it to your binaries.
 Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).

+If you want a single header file, use the `json.h` file from the `header_only` directory.

 ## Examples